Why use visualisation?

 30–60 MINS

-Immersion session to analyse the brief in detail to gain a full understanding of the scope, goals and desired results, plus agree deliverables and a workflow and timeline.
+A deep-dive session to analyse the brief in detail to gain a full understanding of the scope, goals and desired results, plus agree workflow, deliverables and timeline.

 2–4 HOURS